 Past Visiting Speakers

-Yusef Salaam, a member of the Central Park Five, a group of teens who were forced into confessing a crime they didn't commit, spoke to Upper School students about the crime, his time in prison, being freed by the Innocence Project, and how he has successfully moved on with his life since his exoneration.
+As a member of the Central Park Five, a group of teens who were forced into falsely confessing to a crime, Mr. Salaam spoke to students about his time in prison, being freed by the Innocence Project, and how he has moved on with life since exoneration.

 StoryCorps Founder David Isay spoke to BC's Upper School about the organization's history and mission and how important documenting stories are and how StoryCorps allows people to connect through storytelling.